lightly-ai/lightly/CONTRIBUTING.md

    ```

 7. Once you are satisfied, go to the webpage of your fork on GitHub.
-   Click on 'Pull request' to send your changes to the project maintainers for review
+   Click on 'Pull request' to send your changes to the project maintainers for review.

 8. It's ok if maintainers ask you for changes.
 It happens to core contributors
    too!
 So everyone can see the changes in the Pull request, work in your local